jaxwong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view the list of events.
-2. Overbooked shows the list of events.
+2. Overbooked shows the full list of events.

 Use case ends.